samina-shameem/chat_app/Task.md

 - [x] Only show a logout button that logs out, clears the token, and redirects to the Login page.

 **General:**
-- [TODO] You need to host the app on Netlify.
+- [x] You need to host the app on Netlify.
 Change the site name to something you like.
 This is to practice hosting and avoid CORS issues, as I've configured the server to whitelist Netlify. 😏

 **Design**
 - [x] Apply an appropriate framework and/or custom CSS to give your application a stylish design.